This statement summarises the steps we are taking to minimise the risk of slavery or human trafficking in our business and our direct supply chains.

 - Review our existing direct supply chain.

-- New staff receive an overview of our approach to combating modern slavery
+- New staff receive an overview of our approach to combating and identifying modern slavery

 - We require all procurement and contract management staff to complete awareness training on modern slavery.